Saeedboushakra/eslint-plugin-007/README.md

 1. if-max-lines is to enforce max lines in a control statement.
 2. no-await-without-trycatch is to enforce Await expressions to be executed in a try-catch block.
-3. max-or-operators is to enfore single OR (||) operator inside an if statement.
+3. max-or-operators is to enforce single OR (||) operator inside an if statement.
 4. return-boolean is to enforce Direct return of boolean instead of true/false.